-In this tutorial we will show you how to install and configuration of Nextcloud on CentOS 8.
-For those of you who didn’t know, Nextcloud is open source self-hosted file sync and share application (Calendar, Contacts, Documents, Email, and more).
-The developers at Nextcloud are doing their best to give the users a more secure platform, fewer bugs and overall a better product.
+In this tutorial, we will show you how to install and configuration of Nextcloud on CentOS 8.
+For those of you who didn’t know, Nextcloud is an open-source self-hosted file sync and share application (Calendar, Contacts, Documents, Email, and more).
+The developers at Nextcloud are doing their best to give the users a more secure platform, fewer bugs, and overall a better product.

 Install Nextcloud on CentOS 8